Updated September 21, 2020

 You can download the Covid-19 Daily Self-Checklist PDF at c.gatech.edu/daily-check

-If you reply YES to any of the questions in the checklist, stay home.
-If you begin to feel ill while at work, you should immediately go home.
+If you reply YES to any of the questions in the checklist, stay in your residence.
+If you begin to feel ill while on campus, you should immediately return to your place of residence.
 If possible, avoid all public transportation, ridesharing, or taxis.
 See the “If You Get Sick” section for more information on the steps you should take.
 You will be expected to leave campus and self-isolate until all appropriate criteria for your return are met.

 Example of thermal image screening